 The intern is required to complete various assignments during the internship.
 These assignments are to be completed on the student's own time.

-As stated previously, the main function of the training site is to provide various opportunities for the intern to learn first hand about the welding engineering profession.
+As stated previously, the main function of the training site is to provide various opportunities for the intern to learn first-hand about the welding engineering profession.
 The training program will vary greatly from intern to intern, as well as from company to company.
-Each center should, however, be able to provide appropriate training opportunities for the intern.Orientation to the Training Site
+Each training site should, however, be able to provide appropriate training opportunities for the intern.

 The intern should be oriented to the organization and operation of the training site.
 Organizational charts, program plans, personnel regulations, procedure manuals, and other pertinent material should be reviewed with the student during his/her first week.

-The intern should be given meaningful, challenging work assignments in engineering technology.
+The intern should be given meaningful, challenging work assignments in welding engineering technology.
 The assignments should provide both a learning experience for the student and meaningful work that needs to be done at the site.
 As much as possible, the intern should have the opportunity to observe and participate in every aspect of engineering.
-Typical work assignments may include such areas as: process planning, plant layout, volume planning, equipment justification, automation, supervision maintenance, tooling, design, NDT and DT testing, and parameter development.
-Ideally, the intern should be rotated at least once during his/her internship to allow him/her to be exposed to different phases of engineering technology.
+Typical work assignments may include such areas as: process planning, plant layout, volume planning, equipment justification, automation, supervision, maintenance, tooling, design, NDT and DT testing, and parameter development.
+Ideally, the intern should be rotated at least once during his/her internship to allow him/her to be exposed to different phases of welding engineering technology.

 One of the most important contributions the training site brings to the internship program is the provision of effective supervision and guidance of interns.
-The intern should work directly under a training site supervisor to whom he or she is to report.
+The intern should work directly under a professional-level supervisor to whom he or she is to report.
 The supervisor should be sensitive to the intern's abilities and make work assignments accordingly.

 Each intern will undertake a special research or study project which will allow the intern to thoroughly investigate a problem or condition and develop meaningful recommendations.
 The special project will be chosen to be mutually beneficial to the training site and the student.
 Typical examples of such project would be:

-The training site supervisor will evaluate the student two times during the internship.
-Once after 3 weeks, and at the conclusion of the internship.
+The internship supervisor will evaluate the student once during the internship after the completion of at least 90% of the internship.
 The special project will also be evaluated by the supervisor.
 The evaluations will result in the assigning of a Pass or Fail grade.
-The student must perform satisfactory on the job or he/she will not pass his/her internship and subsequently be unable to enter their Senior year of study.
+The student must perform satisfactory on the job or he/she will not pass his/her internship and subsequently be unable to enter their senior year of study.
 The evaluation document must be discussed with the student prior to being submitted to the internship coordinator.